Kasjan4/442/README.md

     </Fade>
 ```

-- The backend schema model for a league, it exntends from the BaseModel, which has also an id and createdAt and updatedAt fields.
+- The backend schema model for a league, it extends from the BaseModel, which has also an id and createdAt and updatedAt fields.
 A relationship is made with a team which belongs to a given league.

 ```py
 from app import db